mash3000/AminiTechnicalAssement/health_registry_documentation.md

 ## Executive Summary

 This document summarizes the profiling and cleaning of the National Health Facility Registry dataset.
-The dataset contains information about hospitals, clinics, and community health centres across the country.

 ### Key Findings

 - **Initial Dataset**: 13,366 rows, 8 columns